Prep Wrestling: District Wrestling Tracker

 160 — River Belger (NDWB-Danville) wins via fall (1:51) over Vinnie Bowlin (Mid-Prairie)

-- Belger (NDWB-Danville) to the finals against Allen Catour (Assumption)
+- Belger (NDWB-Danville) loses in the finals against Allen Catour (Assumption) by fall (4:23)

+- Despite the loss he’s off to STATE after already defeating Vinnie Bowlin (Mid-Prairie)

 170 — CJ Walrath (NDWB-Danville) wins via fall (1:18) over Blake Jager (Eddyville-Blakesburg-Fremont)

-- Walrath (NDWB-Danville) to the finals against Lucas Henderson (Centerville)
+- Walrath (NDWB-Danville) wins via fall (2:31) over Lucas Henderson (Centerville)

 182 — Ayden Frazier (Washington) loses via dec.
 (8-4) to Ben Meader (Mid-Prairie)

-- Frazier (Washington) to the consolations against Clayton Young (Eddyville-Blakesburg-Fremont)
+- Frazier (Washington) wins via fall (0:23) in the consolations over Clayton Young (Eddyville-Blakesburg-Fremont)

 195 — Ethan Palmer (Columbus-WMU) loses via fall (0:37) to Cael Garvey (Mid-Prairie)

-- Palmer (Columbus-WMU) to the consolations against Oldfield (Centerville)
+- Palmer (Columbus-WMU) loses by fall (1:03) in the consolations against John Oldfield (Centerville)\

 220 — Sam Carrasco (Mount Pleasant) loses via fall (3:46) to Paul Ballard (Albia)

-- Carrasco (Mount Pleasant) to to the consolations against Chase Diaz (Assumption)
+- Carrasco (Mount Pleasant) wins via major dec.
+(11-3) over Chase Diaz (Assumption)

 285 — Chance Malone (Columbus-WMU) wins via fall (1:34) over Skyler Young (Eddyville-Blakesburg-Fremont)